sport24ru/terraform-provider-runscope/docs/resources/environment.md

 * `regions` - (Optional) A list of [Runscope regions](https://www.runscope.com/docs/regions) to execute test runs in when using this environment.
 * `remote_agent` - (Optional) Block describing the properties of [Remote Agent](https://www.runscope.com/docs/api/agents) to execute test runs in when using this environment.
 May be declared multiple times.
   Remote Agent documented below.
+* `retry_on_failure` - (Optional) If this is set to true, an additional test run will be triggered immediately after a failed scheduled test run.
+* `stop_on_failure` - (Optional) If this is set to true, test runs will stop executing after the first step that fails.
+All subsequent steps will be skipped.
+* `verify_ssl` - (Optional) If this is set to false, tests using this environment won't verify SSL certificates.
 * `webhooks` - (Optional) A list of URL's to send results to when test runs using this environment finish.
 * `email` - (Optional) Block describing settings for sending email notifications upon completion of a test run using this environment.
 May be declared multiple times.
-Emails block is documented below
+Emails block is documented below.
+* `parent_environment_id` - (Optional) The parent environment to inherit from, applies only to test-specific environments.
+* `client_certificate` - (Optional) Client certificate text available to be used in request authentication.
+PEM-encoded.

 Remote Agent (`remote_agent`) supports the following: